zuckpa1999/personal-blog/readme.md

  - learn when to use grid vs flexbox vs position(CSS)
  - how to do media queries
 ###  Stages
+1. UI Mock
-1. build MVP
+2. build MVP
-2. Deploy
+3. Deploy
-3. whatever lol
+4. whatever lol

 ### Functional  Requirements